-Nanrobot V8 has Disc breaks, and Kaabo Wolf Warrior 11 has Disc breaks.
+Nanrobot V8 has Disc brakes, and Kaabo Wolf Warrior 11 has Disc brakes.

 Suspension can also help achieve a smoother ride, and although not all electric scooters come with suspension, many models come with front or rear suspension, or both.
 Nanrobot V8 has Both, and Kaabo Wolf Warrior 11 has Both, making both fairly comfy rides.